theabdabs/Agile-Notes/Methodologies/Mob Programming/Woody Zuill on Mob Programming.md

 - No talk when someone else is speaking
 - No divert off the topic that someone else is talking about.
 If you want to divert, instead of we may try this and start coding you might say, when we're done with this I want to see if we can try something else

 We can get rid of a lot of disruption and disagreement by simply agree to try everybody's ideas.
-Usually once you've tryed a couple of them usually a better idea shows up.
+Usually once you've tried a couple of them a better idea shows up.

 It is not enough of discussing an idea, you have to try it.
-If 2 ideas are discussed the team can be stuck in the discussion.
-Try an idea and learn from it.
+If 2 ideas are discussed the team can be stuck in the discussion. **Try an idea and learn from it**.
 A better idea may show up.
 It is courtesy to try someone else's idea, even if you think it will never work.
-An NEVER tell I told you that it wasn't going to work.
+And **NEVER tell I told you that it wasn't going to work**.

 > **Teamwork isn't something you get from a team, teamwork is something you bring to a team.
 It's your willingness to be a good team member.**